LLNL/scr/doc-dev/rst/developers/store_descriptors.rst

 enables (1) or disables (0) the store descriptor.
 This key is optional, and it defaults to 1 if not specified.
 The ``MKDIR`` key specifies whether the device supports the creation of directories (1) or not (0).
-This key is optional, and it defaults to 1 if not specified.
+This key is optional, and it defaults to 1 if not specified.  ``TYPE`` is the AXL transfer type used to copy files into the store descriptor.
+Values for `TYPE` include:

+sync:       A basic synchronous file copy
+pthread:    Multi-threaded file copy
+bbapi:      Use the IBM Burst Buffer API (if available)
+dw:         Use the Cray DataWarp API (if available)

+``TYPE`` is optional, and will default to pthread if not specified.

 In the above example, there are four storage devices specified:
 ``/tmp``, ``/ssd``, ``/dev/persist``, and ``/p/lscratcha``.
 The storage